informalsystems/quartz/apps/transfers/README.md

 ### Install Rust

+The minimum Rust supported version is v1.74.1.
-We only have this working so far with Rust v1.76.0 since we're running against wasmd v0.44.
+The recommended Rust version v1.79.0 since we're running against wasmd v0.45.

 Install rust by executing a script from the internet (😅):